How Does It Work?

 Let us take a W2W vessel operating at the North Sea as an example.
 Our example vessel has the following operational limits:

 Based on recent studies we can increase the limits based on significant wave height (Hs) by roughly 15-20%, without reducing operational safety.
 For our example W2W vessel this means she can perform operations safely up till 3.6m Hs.

-In this sea state, with a significant wave height of 3.6m, still 95% of the time consists of windows of at least the lenght of the critical window of 120s that are completely free of waves that match the critical wave height of 5.6m or higher.
+In this sea state, with a significant wave height of 3.6m, still 95% of the time consists of windows of at least the length of the critical window of 120s that are completely free of waves that match or surpass the critical wave height of 5.6m.

 29 Additional Operational Days